Robert Sullivan is a self-published author, blogger, social media manager, and more.

 33. Save glass jars for canning and pickling.

 Don’t go to the store to buy jars when you have plenty of them going into your fridge all the time.
 Any glass jar that has a lid should be reused to store more food.

-There are tons of reason why a grocery store may discount an item, and manager’s specials are usually a great buy.
-Which is why you should keep an eye out while you are shopping.
+There are tons of reason why a grocery store may discount an item, and manager’s specials are usually a great buy—which is why you should keep an eye out for them while you are shopping.

-Dehydrator may seem like an unnecessary buy, but they are actually quite amazing at saving you money, if you know how to use them.
-For example if you find that your fruit keeps going bad, then you can cut them into strips, dry them out in one of these, and turn them into a delicious snack that will last for months.
+Dehydrators may seem like an unnecessary buy, but they are actually quite amazing at saving you money, if you know how to use them.
+For example, if you find that your fruit keeps going bad, then you can cut it into strips, dry them out in one of these, and turn them into a delicious snack that will last for months.